 Hand Reconstruction Insurance Coverage

-It is very likely that your health insurance provider will cover the cost of some or all of your hand reconstruction procedure.
+It is very likely that your health insurance provider could cover the cost of some or all of your hand reconstruction procedure.
 You will be required to submit documented evidence of your hand condition or injury.
 Your surgeon will work with you to provide the information required to ensure that you receive the maximum coverage available to you.

 Your Reconstructive Hand Surgery

 Because hand reconstruction is a personalized procedure, your exact surgery will depend on your hand condition, overall health and other factors.
-Some of the most common hand reconstruction surgeries are listed below.

 Carpal Tunnel Surgery

-Nerve dysfunction in the wrist caused by repetitive motions or fluid retention is known as Carpal Tunnel Syndrome.
+Nerve dysfunction in the wrist caused by repetitive motions or fluid retention is known as carpal tunnel syndrome.
 This condition can result in numbness, aching and impaired range of motion.
-To treat Carpal Tunnel Syndrome, your surgeon can relieve tension on the nerve by dividing tissue in the carpal tunnel.
+To treat carpal tunnel syndrome, your surgeon can relieve tension on the nerve by dividing tissue in the carpal tunnel.*

 Rheumatoid arthritis is characterized by inflamed joints brought on by an autoimmune condition.
 Arthritis causes pain in the joints, limits movement and can cause disfiguration of the hands or fingers.
-Your surgeon treats arthritis of the hands by removing tissue from inflamed joints and repositioning tendons where necessary.
-In some cases, joints may be fused together or artificial joints may be implanted to restore maximum function.
+Your surgeon can treat arthritis of the hands by removing tissue from inflamed joints and repositioning tendons where necessary.
+In some cases, joints may be fused together or artificial joints may be implanted to restore maximum function.*

 Traumatic Crush Injury